cap-tee/morello-baremetal-examples/README.md

 # morello-baremetal-examples
 This repository contains example code for the Morello Platform.
 More information regarding these examples can be found in the CAP-TEE Morello Getting Started Guide. https://github.com/cap-tee/cheri-docs/blob/main/morello-getting-started.md.

-Projects that can be compiled in both *Morello* and *Morello purecap* have a `purecap` label, otherwise they can only be compiled under *Morello* at present.
+Projects that can be compiled in both *Morello* and *Morello-purecap* have a `purecap` label, otherwise they can only be compiled under *Morello* at present.

 Note that these examples have been tested with Development Studio version `armds-morello-edition-2020-1m0.tgz`, FVP version `FVP_Morello_0.11_9` and LLVM version `bare-metal-release-1.0`.